-I had arrived at the Indianapolis airport for the first time just hours before viewing a short that not only took place there, but re-staged harrowing events that continue to haunt its inviting interior.
+I had arrived at the Indianapolis airport for the first time just hours before viewing a short that not only was filmed there, but re-staged harrowing events that continue to haunt the inviting interiors of airports around the country.
 “Singh” marks the astonishing directorial debut of Jenna Ruiz, a 19-year-old Indiana college student majoring in nuclear medicine, who solidifies her status here as a filmmaker of immense promise.
-Gurinder Singh Khalsa, the Indian American Sikh activist who has blazed trails for preserving religious freedom, plays himself—very well, I may add—in a dramatization of events that occurred in 2007, when airport officials prevented him from flying to see his ailing mother, simply because he refused to remove his turban.
+Gurinder Singh Khalsa, the Indian American Sikh activist who has blazed trails for preserving religious freedom, plays himself—very well, I may add—in a dramatization of events that occurred in 2007, when airport officials in Buffalo prevented him from flying to see his ailing mother, simply because he refused to remove his turban.
 In an excruciating sequence worthy of Paul Greengrass, Khalsa moves through security as the paranoia of all who surround him is conveyed purely through the sort of everyday body language that could easily be overlooked—particularly by those not branded as “the other.”
 The escalating nightmare that Khalsa gradually finds himself in is Kafkaesque, yet how he manages to combat it had the Indy Shorts crowd going wild.
 If there’s any justice in the next Oscar shortlist, this one will make the cut.

 For the full list of Indy Shorts winners and to find more information on Heartland Film, visit its official site.